 Many statistical agencies cooperate in the project because little commitment of human resources is required and the project pays a standard fee to compensate for the marginal costs of preparing the microdata and documentation.
-Upon receipt of official invoice, the National Science Foundation of the United States authorizes the Minnesota Population Center (MPC) to pay US\$1,000 per census for microdata, documentation and non-exclusive rights to dissemination.
-For datasets with more than one million person records, the fee is increased to US\$5,000.
+Upon receipt of official invoice, the National Science Foundation of the United States authorizes the Minnesota Population Center (MPC) to pay US\$5,000 per census for microdata, documentation and non-exclusive rights to dissemination.

 The IPUMS has two goals: first, to preserve census microdata and, second, to make anonymized, integrated sample extracts available to researchers and policy analysts free of charge.
 Data recovery is required for all but the most recent datasets.
 The recovery of data from old tapes is a challenging undertaking for even the most technically skilled cyber sleuths.
 The MPC does not recover data.
-Instead the project pays costs of data recovery, relying on the technical skills and widely recognized talents of the United Nations Demographic Center for Latin America and the Caribbean (CELADE) or, where more convenient, a specialized data recovery firm.
-Most of the datasets for censuses from the 1960s or 1970s were recovered in this way.
+Instead the project pays costs of data recovery, relying on the technical skills and widely recognized talents of CELADE or, where more convenient, a specialized data recovery firm.
+Most of the datasets for censuses from the 1960s or 1970s listed in table 1 were recovered in this way.
 For example, in the case of the 1979 census microdata of Kenya, in addition to the five percent national sample held by ACAP, approximately two-thirds of the person records (9,781,690) were recovered by a commercial firm at a cost of less than \$1,000.
 The project's most recent success was the 1977 census of Romania, where 97.2% of the person records were recovered by the same firm.
+Last month, a test tape from the 1973 census of Sudan was successfully recovered, notwithstanding the fact that the tape had lain untouched, exposed to the elements for more than two decades.

 To make census microdata useful for research they must be thoroughly documented and integrated.
 Integrating census data is not a new idea.
-First proposed in 1872 at the International Statistics Congress held in St. Petersburg, little progress was made until the last half of the twentieth century.
+First proposed in 1872 at the International Statistics

+Congress held in St. Petersburg, little progress was made until the last half of the twentieth century.
 One of the signal achievements of the United Nations Statistics Division has been in the international harmonization of census concepts from the enumeration form to the publication of final tables.
 While incomplete, the effort has enjoyed widespread support by statistical agencies around the globe.
 Beginning in 1991, the IPUMS-USA project has worked to harmonize census data for the United States for the period since 1850 (Ruggles and Sobek 1997), and IPUMS-International has capitalized on this experience (Esteve and Sobek 2003).